-Botto Italian Bistro, an Italian restaurant in the Richmond District of San Francisco is taking a different approach to gaining more traffic; they aim to be the ‘worst [rated] restaurant in the Bay Area’.
+Botto Italian Bistro, an Italian restaurant in the Richmond District of San Francisco is taking a different approach to gain more traffic; they aim to be the ‘worst [rated] restaurant in the Bay Area’ on Yelp.

 Owned by seasoned chefs Davide Cerretini and Michele Massimo, Botto Italian Bistro is a bustling restaurant with a wealth of loyal customers coming in and out daily.
 However, Cerretini claims that he got sick of Yelp incessantly calling to ask him to advertise with them.